 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

 "Would that you were hot or cold!" we read in Revelation 3: 16.
 Zeal—ardent dedication—is a good quality for Christians to have.
 We are meant to be zealous and "on fire" for Christ, rather than lukewarm and half-hearted.
-Today we remember one of the twelve apostles, Simon, called "the Zealot" because he was so dedicated to preaching the Gospel that he traveled to Africa, and later accepted martyrdom.
+One of the twelve apostles, Simon, is called "the Zealot" because he was so dedicated to preaching the Gospel that he traveled to Africa, and later accepted martyrdom.

 Like Simon, the apostle Peter did great things.
-We read today how he carried on the work of Christ, who healed the paralytic at the pool of Bethesda, by raising the paralyzed Aeneas, and then bringing back from the dead Tabitha (Dorcas in Greek), who was a model of generous service.
+He carried on the work of Christ, who healed the paralytic at the pool of Bethesda, by raising the paralyzed Aeneas, and then bringing back from the dead Tabitha (Dorcas in Greek), who was a model of generous service.

 Prayer is the basis of our efforts to emulate Simon the Zealot, Peter, Tabitha, and many others.
-A resource to help our teens build their own prayer life, and to be zealous for God, is always welcome, and a recent book is such a resource.
+A resource to help our teens build their own prayer life and to be zealous for God is always welcome, and a book from several years ago is such a resource.

 "Hear Me: A Prayerbook for Orthodox Teens" is compiled and edited by Annalisa Boyd.
 It has only 87 pages, but they offer thought-provoking and enlightening guidance.
 The first part of the book contains daily prayers for morning, midday and evening.
 They are not so lengthy as to be overwhelming, but are long enough to require concentration and effort.